 J.R.
 Yussuf is the author of The Other F Word: Forgiveness, 1st place winner of a 2016-2017 Reader Views Literary Award in the Self-Help category, a book for anyone who has ever struggled with forgiveness and letting things go.

-Yussuf created the tag #bisexualmenspeak for bi+ men & masculine identified folks to have the space to speak for themselves & talk about how being bi+ impacts the way they move through the world, and he maintains a YouTube channel devoted to self-improvement, emotional intelligence & forgiveness.
+Yussuf created the tag #BisexualMenSpeak for bisexual+ men & masculine identified folks to have the space to speak for themselves & talk about how being bisexual+ impacts the way they move through the world, and he maintains a YouTube channel devoted to self-improvement, emotional intelligence & forgiveness.

-His writing has appeared in the anthologies Best Bi Short Stories: Bisexual Fiction, finalist for a 2014 Lambda Literary Award and a 2014 Rainbow Award and Double Consciousness: An Autoethnographic Guide To My Black American Existence which soared to #1 Best-Seller in Kindle African American Poetry within it's first week of being released, as well as Men's Health Magazine, Thrive Global, Black Youth Project, Queer Majority, Positively Positive, The Good Men Project, Escarp, Instigatorzine, and The CultureLP.
+His writing has appeared in the anthologies Best Bi Short Stories: Bisexual Fiction, finalist for a 2014 Lambda Literary Award and a 2014 Rainbow Award and Double Consciousness: An Autoethnographic Guide To My Black American Existence which soared to #1 Best-Seller in Kindle African American Poetry within it's first week of being released, as well as Men's Health Magazine, Thrive Global, Black Youth Project, Queerty, Wear Your Voice Magazine, Queer Majority, Positively Positive, The Good Men Project, Escarp, Instigatorzine, and The CultureLP.